28 Sep Week 10: ARP (The 9th Red Flag – Cheating #2)

 Be sure to keep your Asshat Recovery Notebook safe and somewhere handy so you can refer back to it in conjunction with later Calls to Action in this program.

-And be sure to sign up for my relationship newsletter to not miss a thing. xo S
+Be sure to sign up for my relationship newsletter to not miss a thing. xo S